 At some point, most of us have been told that moving from job to job without ‘sticking it out’ shows that you’re unreliable, flaky or lack resilience.
-As a result, future employers won’t give you a chance.
+As a result, future employers won’t give you a chance as they can see you continuously switch jobs.
 Here we ask the Q is job hopping damaging your career?
 The pros and cons – and some practical advice on how to job hop with limited collateral-career damage.

 What is job hopping?

 Typically, a job hopper is defined as a person who doesn’t tend to stay in one place of employment for very long.
 Usually 1-2 years is the maximum amount of time ‘hoppers’ stay in one place.
-This can be intentional, or just down to a string of roles/employers that just didn’t work out for a number of reasons.
+This can be intentional as they want a higher salary, better work life balance or a better company culture.
+Alternatively, it can just down to a string of roles/employers that just didn’t work out for a number of reasons.

 This is not to be confused with contractors and self-employed – who naturally jump from placement to placement depending on the terms of their agreement with their client.